shionhonda/hippocampus-garden/content/blog/flask_sse/index.md

 tags: ["en", "python", "web"]
 ---

+With the increasing adoption of OpenAI's GPT API and similar LLM APIs, chatbots have become a hot topic in the technology world.
+In chatbot-powered apps, the response from the GPT is often streamed to allow real-time conversation. utilizing Server-Sent Events (SSE). however, you may want to mock it to save cost, avoid rate limit, and simplify the problem.
+In this post, we present a minimal implementation of server-sent events using Flask to simulate real-time conversations, providing an efficient alternative to direct API usage.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Ny-QncybvNk?si=6OwOn0KyaVperz6M" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ## Prerequisites